mac-codes/CSharpPractice/README.md

 }
 ```
 * The `switch` statements checks the value of the variable against different cases and executes the code block associated with the matching case.
+    * a single switch section can have multiple case labels.
 * Each case should end in a `break` statement to exit the switch block.
 Without `break`, the execution with "fall through" to the next case.
 * The `default` case is optional and is executed when none of the cases match the variable.
 * It's good practice to use a `default` case to handle unexpected or edge cases.